Terms of service • Privacy policy • Legal notice

 - The collected data may include browser type, operating system, referring website, sub-websites, date and time of access, IP address, internet service provider, and other data that could be useful in case of an attack on our IT systems.

-- Intrenion UG (haftungsbeschränkt) doesn't use this general data to draw conclusions about the individual visitor.
+- Intrenion GmbH doesn’t use this general data to draw conclusions about the individual visitor.

 - The collected information is used to (1) correctly deliver our website content, (2) optimize the content and its advertisement, (3) maintain the long-term functionality of our IT systems and website technology, and (4) provide law enforcement with the necessary information in case of a cyber-attack.

-- Intrenion UG (haftungsbeschränkt) analyzes the anonymously collected data to enhance our data protection and security and ensure the best protection for processed personal data.
+- Intrenion GmbH analyzes the anonymously collected data to enhance our data protection and security and ensure the best protection for processed personal data.

 - The anonymous server log file data is stored separately from any personal data provided by users.

-- Users can subscribe to Intrenion UG's newsletter on the website.
+- Users can subscribe to Intrenion GmbH’s newsletter on the website.

 - The subscription form collects the personal data required for sending the newsletter.